parthsarin/main-site/index.md

 ---
 # hi, i'm parth! 👋🏽

-Currently: Instructor for [CS 41](https://stanfordpython.com/) @ Stanford, AI Literacy Research @ Stanford Graduate School of Education, Curriculum Design @ Stanford College of Engineering, Education Policy Analysis @ [PACE](https://edpolicyinca.org/)<br />
+*Currently:* Instructor for [CS 41](https://stanfordpython.com/) @ Stanford, AI Literacy Research @ Stanford Graduate School of Education, Curriculum Design @ Stanford College of Engineering, Education Policy Analysis @ [PACE](https://edpolicyinca.org/)<br />
-Previously: Fellow @ [PEG](https://www.publicequitygroup.org/), Fellow @ [California Department of Education (AMARD)](https://www.cde.ca.gov/ta/ac/), TA for [CS 106A](http://cs106a.stanford.edu/) @ Stanford<br />
+*Previously:* Fellow @ [PEG](https://www.publicequitygroup.org/), Fellow @ [California Department of Education (AMARD)](https://www.cde.ca.gov/ta/ac/), TA for [CS 106A](http://cs106a.stanford.edu/) @ Stanford<br />
-BA Public Policy, BS Math, Minor & Honors in Education from Stanford
+*BA Public Policy, BS Math, Minor & Honors in Education from Stanford*

 ## 🧑🏽‍🏫 about me

 <img src="/img/me.png" class="logo" alt="me standing in front of the golden gate bridge">

-These days, I spend a lot of my time thinking about how we can combine computer science and education.
+These days, I spend a lot of my time thinking about the intersection of computer science and education.
 This includes quantitative methods used in policy-making and also designing curricula to teach CS.

-I'm passionate about the intersection between data and policy, and how to navigate it ethically.

 A random collection of additional facts: